Dear Governor Cuomo,

 In New York, there are far too many examples of animal cruelty crimes involving heinous acts of violence or terrible neglect.
 Even if the judge takes the case seriously, under New York law, animal abusers can only serve a maximum of two years in jail.
 That’s not enough to protect New Yorkers or animals.
 Just a few months ago, a former New York City banker received only 30 days in jail for stabbing his girlfriend’s dog to death.
 There shouldn’t be more stories like this or Bella’s.

 These light sentences underscore why it’s so important that New York’s cruelty laws be overhauled so that the punishment fits the crime.
-Did you know that New York landed at #42, among the bottom ten, in the Animal Legal Defense Fund’s annual U.S. Animal Protection Laws Rankings Report?
-New York ranked one spot worse than Alabama.
+Did you know that New York landed at #33 in the Animal Legal Defense Fund’s annual U.S. Animal Protection Laws Rankings Report?
+New York ranked worse than Arkansas and West Virginia.
 New York can and should do better.

 Currently, crimes against animals are located in the Agriculture & Markets Law instead of the Penal Code with other crimes.
 As a result, cruelty to animals is not treated like a “real” crime and seriously abusing a dog is sometimes treated less seriously than the vandalism of a car.